Skip to main content

 To enable CPI Transporter to deploy and manage integration artifacts, you need a Service Instance of „Process Integration Runtime“ with the „api“ plan, and a Service Key for that instance.

-1. Log in to your SAP BTP Cockpit.
+1. Step 1: Log in to your SAP BTP Cockpit.

 Navigate to the Subaccount where your Cloud Integration service is enabled.

-In your Subaccount, go to Services → Service Marketplace.
-Search for "Process Integration Runtime".
+In your Subaccount, go to Services → Service Marketplace and search for „Process Integration Runtime“.

 {